zeitspace/zeitbook-frontend/README.md

 ## Step 3: [Push notifications](./steps/03-push-notifications.md)

-Using the service worker you created in Step 2, you'll set up your application to receive push notifications when someone replies to your posts or comments.
+Using the service worker you created in Step 2, you'll set up your application to display push notifications when someone replies to your posts or comments.